arjenderuiter/techdebtgame/README.md

 We'll upload them using GitHub LFS later, so you can do pull requests.

 # download and play
-If you want to download and play the game, please use the assets that are available in [the Releases section]: https://github.com/arjenderuiter/techdebtgame/releases
+If you want to download and play the game, please use the assets that are available in [the Releases section] (https://github.com/arjenderuiter/techdebtgame/releases)